(Basis for the adoption of these Rules)

 The provisions of Article 2, Article 3, paragraph 2, Articles 4 to 6, Articles 8 to 11, and Articles 13 to 16 apply, mutatis mutandis, to this Corporation's meetings of the board of managing directors, provided that when meetings of the board of managing directors are held at regular intervals of 7 days or less, notices of such meetings may be given to each managing director before 2 days before the meeting.

-These Rules of Procedure shall be adopted by the approval of meeting of the board of directors and shall be reported to the shareholders meeting.
+These Rules shall of take effect after having been approved by a meeting of the board of directors and shall be reported to the shareholders meeting.
 The board of directors may be authorized to adopt, by resolution, any future amendments to these Rules.